PierrePlaziat/PeopleVcf/README.md

 # PeopleVcf
 Simple desktop VCF editor

-I decided to make this to manage my phone contact accross different phones.
+I decided to make this to manage my phone contacts accross different phones.
 You can do what you want with it.